tiian/tiian.github.io/lixa/performances/performances.md

 ![Total Latency and Transactions per Second](chart_001b.png)

-In the above chart are represented the 95th percentile values of the total latency introduced by LIXA in the transactions as the sum of open+begin+commit+close and the number of transaction per seconds that have been executed; series prefixed with "T" are related to the *traditional* state engine, series prefixed with "J" are related to the *journal* state engine.
-From this chart, the *journal* state engine appears to provide an overall better performance.
+In the above chart are represented the 95th percentile values of the total latency introduced by LIXA in the transactions as the sum of open+begin+commit+close and the number of transactions per second that have been executed; series prefixed with "T" are related to the *traditional* state engine, series prefixed with "J" are related to the *journal* state engine.
+From this chart, the *journal* state engine appears to provide an overall better performance because it introduces a lower latency and provides an higher number of transactions per second.

 ![Total Latency - Best to Worst Case](chart_001c.png)

 With the exception of the outliers, the above chart represents the characteristic latency introduced by LIXA:
-- 25th% percentile can be considered the best performance, the lowest latency
+- 25th% percentile can be considered an approximation of the best performance, the lowest latency
 - 50th% percentile is the maximum latency of the best 50% transactions
 - 75th% percentile is the maximum latency of the best 75% transactions
 - 95th% percentile can be considered an approximation of the worst performance, the highest latency.